This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Learn more about how to check your Salesforce user permissions at the Salesforce User Permissions documentation.

-The following permissions are required for the user that connects Salesforce to CE.
+The following permissions are required for the user that connects Salesforce to AIE.

 Salesforce Permissions | Permission Type | Description |